 Winter journey stick

-The rangers at our local Wildlife Trusts nature reserve introduced us to journey sticks when we visited last summer, and we’ve been hooked on this craft activity ever since.
+The rangers at our local Wildlife Trusts nature reserve introduced us to journey sticks when we visited, and we’ve been hooked on this craft activity ever since.
 A journey stick is essentially a memento of a nature walk, featuring fallen items collected whilst on the walk (no picking from plants!); these might be things like leaves, twigs, flowers, berries, feathers or anything else natural that you find along the way.

 Younger children can use a rectangular piece of cardboard with double sided tape attached to secure the items to the card.
 Older children can make a journey stick the traditional way, by choosing a stick and attaching items to it using string or wool.
 It’s a very simple nature craft requiring very little preparation, and you can build it into any outdoor exploration.
 I love the idea of making journey sticks from each season and getting children to compare what nature has to offer at different times of year.

 Children love sowing seeds and watching them grow, and you can still get them busy planting in winter if you choose the right seeds.
 Winter salad is a brilliant option for colder weather; it’s easy to plant, quick to grow and also gives you an opportunity to teach children about where food comes from and the importance of healthy eating.
 My growing salad with kids post has full instructions on how to do it.
 You can buy mixed packets of winter-hardy salad seeds from garden centres or online, they usually include varieties such as rocket and mizuna.